vadivelmurugesan/vadivelmurugesan/README.md

 ### Hi there, I'm Vadivel Murugesan 👋

-- I'm a technical lead.
+- I'm a solution architect.
 - I love and fix the architecture challenges.